Report

 3. Sell through a merchant of record (MoR)

 A merchant of record (MoR) sits between you and your customers, essentially acting as a reseller.
 It is the legal entity responsible for selling goods or services to the end customer.
-Increasingly, SaaS companies are turning to MoRs to manage the end-to-end payment and billing process.
+Increasingly, SaaS companies are turning to MoRs to manage the end-to-end billing and sales process.

 What are the benefits?